-- i.
-Eradicating hunger, poverty and malnutrition, promoting health care and sanitation and making available safe drinking water - ii.
-Promoting education and employment enhancing vocation skills especially among children, women, elderly, and the differently abled and livelihood enhancement projects; - iii.
-Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centers and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups;

-2. The Composition of the CSR Committee.
+- (a) Eradicating hunger, poverty and malnutrition, promoting health care and sanitation and making available safe drinking water - (b) Promoting education and employment enhancing vocation skills especially among children, women, elderly, and the differently abled and livelihood enhancement projects; - (c) Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centers and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups. - 2.
+Composition of CSR Committee: